dxdez/romara-numeral/README.md

 ## Usage

-Simply type `romara` in your terminal followed by a Roman numeral string:
+Simply type `romara` in your terminal followed by a Roman numeral string, for example:

 ```bash
 romara xxv